Facts to know before your holiday to Australia

 You will need a valid passport or similar acceptable travel document to visit Australia.
 It must be valid for longer than your period of stay and it is advisable to be valid for a period of six months after leaving Australia.

 All UK and EU passport holders, including children, require a visa or Electronic Travel Authority (ETA) to enter Australia.
 An ETA is an electronically stored authority to travel to Australia for a short stay and replaces the visa label or stamp in a passport.
-If you are travelling with us, we can issue a visitor ETA free of charge within minutes.
+If you are taking a holiday to Australia or visiting on business and travelling with us, we can issue a visitor ETA free of charge within minutes.
 All we need is a black and white photocopy of the information page in your passport.

 Because of Australia’s natural and unique floral and fauna, you are required to help protect the fragile environment.
-You must declare on your Incoming Passenger Card if you are carrying any food, plant material or animal products including meat, dairy, fruit, vegetables, wooden articles, seeds and nuts.
+When visiting, you must declare on your Incoming Passenger Card if you are carrying any food, plant material or animal products including meat, dairy, fruit, vegetables, wooden articles, seeds and nuts.

 Australians drive on the left-hand side of the road.
 The maximum speed limit in cities and towns is 60km/hour.
 Some suburban areas have 50km/hour zones.
 On country roads and highways the maximum speed limit is usually 110km/hour.For your safety, drink-driving laws apply and drivers and passengers must wear seat belts at all times.